Benrobo/clutch/tmp/game.md

 ### (4-pics-one-word)

-Here's what I think the structure to look like:
+Here's what I think the structure should look like:

 ### Base Structure